 When it comes to household cleaners, you’ve really got a go back to basics by using things like white vinegar, lemon juice, baking soda, and essential oils.
-You can replace your air fresheners and artificially scented candles with essential oils.
+You can replace your air fresheners and artificially scented candles with pure essential oils (I prefer Young Living brand).
 Once you make the shift you’ll be amazed at how ubiquitous all these toxic things are.
 Whenever you go to a hotel, or stay with friends and family, or even in your workplace, you’ll realize that we’re just bombarded with chemical scents 24 hours a day!
 Not to mention the toxins we can’t smell.
 It’s crucial to make your own home an oasis from this type of toxicity.

 GAPS Diet Mistake #5: Your version of the GAPS Diet is just a slightly healthier version of the junk you used to eat.

 There are GAPS breads, pancakes, cookies, cakes, and other kinds of sweet treats.
 But these are not the primary foods you eat on the GAPS Diet!
 They’re part of it, but not the focus.
 Sometimes after people get started on GAPS they fall back in to their old habit of convenience foods.
 Rather than eating a lot of veggies and plenty of fats they end up relying on the breads and the pancakes, and eating those as meals, rather than as accompaniments to meals.